voidspooks/mineshaft/README.md

-# ruby-venv
+# minecart
-Inspired by Pypa's Virtualenv, ruby-venv allows for the creation of isolated Ruby virtual environments.
+Inspired by Pypa's Virtualenv, minecart allows for the creation of isolated Ruby virtual environments.
+It aims to simplify the process of installing and using multiple versions of Ruby.

 ## Installation

+minecart is a Ruby gem, so you will need a working Ruby environment to use it.

 ```bash
 gem install ruby-venv